covertnine/c9-blocks/readme.txt

 == Changelog ==

 = 1.3.5 =
 Adjustments for styles to account for Twenty Twenty One WordPress theme to posts grid and some block elements inside of C9 Grid blocks.
+Updates to wide container alignments in grids on some screen sizes.
+Horizontal tabs style adjustment for slightly larger mobile devices.
+New markup for some blocks for new C9 Animations.

 = 1.3.4 =
 Fix bug with buttons on image carousels being behind images on some layouts, fixed 404 error from fonawesome for non C9 theme inclusion.